• Skip to primary navigation

 Application resources from the College of Engineering, including program and application FAQs, can be found on our Admissions page.
 If you’d like to learn more about the College of Engineering’s EECS Major and the College of Letters & Science’s CS Major, we suggest you consult this helpful comparison chart.

-The Office of Undergraduate Admissions also offers a Spanish-language website that helps families learn more about the application process and join our Discover Berkeley email list to receive application tips, invitations to events, and information about the Berkeley campus.
+The Office of Undergraduate Admissions also offers a Spanish-language website that helps families learn more about the application process.

 Resources for exploring engineering